dotnet/docs/docs/csharp/programming-guide/strings/index.md

 >  At compile time, verbatim strings are converted to ordinary strings with all the same escape sequences.
 Therefore, if you view a verbatim string in the debugger watch window, you will see the escape characters that were added by the compiler, not the verbatim version from your source code.
 For example, the verbatim string @"C:\files.txt" will appear in the watch window as "C:\\\files.txt".

 ## Format Strings
  A format string is a string whose contents are determined dynamically at runtime.
 Format strings are created by embedding *interpolated expressions* or placeholders inside of braces within a string.
 Everything inside the braces (`{...}`) will be resolved to a value and output as a formatted string at runtime.
-There are two methods used to create format strings:
+There are two methods to create format strings: string interpolation and composite formatting.

 ### String Interpolation
-Available in C# 6.0 and later, [*interpolated strings*](../../../csharp/language-reference/tokens/interpolated) are identified by the `$` special character and include interpolated expressions in braces.
-If you are new to string interpolation, see the [String interpolation - C# interactive tutorial](../../../csharp/tutorials/intro-to-csharp/interpolated-strings) for a quick overview.
+Available in C# 6.0 and later, [*interpolated strings*](../../../language-reference/tokens/interpolated.md) are identified by the `$` special character and include interpolated expressions in braces.
+If you are new to string interpolation, see the [String interpolation - C# interactive tutorial](../../../tutorials/intro-to-csharp/interpolated-strings.md) for a quick overview.

-Utilizing string interpolation improves the syntax and readability of C# code.
+Use string interpolation to improve the readability and maintainability of C# code.
 String interpolation achieves the same results as the `String.Format` method below, but improves ease of use and inline clarity.

 `Sample...`

 ### Format Method
-The [format method](https://docs.microsoft.com/en-us/dotnet/api/system.string.format?view=netframework-4.7.2) utilizes placeholders in braces to create a format string.
+The <xref:System.String.Format%2A?displayProperty=nameWithType> utilizes placeholders in braces to create a format string.
 The following example uses a format string to output the result of each iteration of a loop:

 using the static <xref:System.String.Format%2A> method